-Make yourself a flattering, comfortable top with this easy and quick Batwing Top Tutorial!
+Make yourself a flattering, comfortable top with this easy and quick batwing top tutorial!
 All it takes is a nice scarf and a couple of stitches.

-I’ve always admired those loose, comfy batwing tops I’ve seen all around at summer and always thought they’re so complicated to make, for some reason.
+I’ve always admired those loose, comfy batwing tops I’ve seen all around in summer.
+But always thought they’re so complicated to make for some reason.
 So I was afraid to try and sew up one of these beauties.
-But then I went shopping and saw this pretty scarf and decided to experiment a little with a batwing top tutorial.
+But then I went shopping and saw this pretty scarf.
+And decided to experiment a little with a batwing top tutorial.
 Because I like fun projects, even the challenging ones.

 And this was a challenging project for me, not because of the stitching but the fabric.
 It was way too lightweight for my skills and it posed a few issues, so instead of spending 20-30 minutes to sew up this batwing top, I spent about an hour.
 Not bad though!